ypriverol/github-paper/document/manuscript.md

 projects of institutes, research labs, and large open source projects that need multiple owners and administrators (Fig.  1).
-We recommend that you (as an individual researcher) make your profile visible to other users and display all the projects and organisations you are working in, including a list of the latest activities on the site (Fig. 1).
+We recommend that you (as an individual researcher) make your profile visible to other users and display all of the projects and organisations you are working in, including a list of the latest activities on the site (Fig. 1).